-A Large Corporation needed a telecommunications management and billing system to support a Federal Government customer.
+A Large Corporation needed a telecommunications management system to support a Federal Government customer.
 Clutch created a hybrid web-based/client-server system to replace their manual provisioning processes… Over ten years ago.
 Today, we are re-engineering those very same systems to last another 10 years—and incorporating industry best practices like SOA to allow interoperability.

 A Federal Government Agency had several high-traffic websites to manage—each generating many gigabytes of log files a day.
 They couldn’t “see” what their users were doing, nor could they plan for the future.
 We built a four-server, multi-terabyte WebTrends analysis cluster to give them the tools and data needed to make operational decisions—while fully complying with Federal privacy directives.